Josh-Rap/Deploying-and-Configuring-an-Azure-Firewall-to-Protect-a-Virtual-Network/README.md

 Next, the firewall is deployed and details like its name, virtual network, and public IP are specified.
 ![Firewall deployment](/images/FW-Deploy.png)

 To route all traffic through the firewall, a routing table is created with a default route (`0.0.0.0/0`), using the firewall’s private IP as the next hop.
 This route is then associated with the `default` subnet which contains the resources used in the Azure Honeynet SIEM Project.
+The topology image at the top of the article shows how the route is used.
 # Configuring the Firewall Rules and Policies
 Firewall rules are organized into collections for DNAT, Network, and Application rules.
 A few test rules are configured within each collection.
 ![Firewall rule collections](/images/Firewall-Rules-Collections.png)